alex-strobel/DPP-LabManual/Manual/Research-projects.md

 #### Authorship

 The RTA will put considerable effort in your paper, so co-authorship of the RTA is justified by all means.
 But what essentially does define authorship?
 A discussion of this issue can be found in our [Wiki entry on authorship](https://github.com/alex-strobel/DPP-LabManual/wiki/Authorship).
-In short.
+In short:

 Authorship requires that someone has contributed *substantially* to